openstack/project-team-guide/doc/source/glossary.rst

    Design Summit

-     Design Summits are periodic, in-person, meetings for the entire OpenStack community used to finalize plans for a development cycle.
-See :ref:`design-summit` for details.
+     The 'Design Summit' is the previous name for the developer-oriented event that used to happen concurrently with the OpenStack Summit.
+Design Summits have been split into two separtate events: the :ref:`forum` at the OpenStack Summit, and the :ref:`ptg`.

+   Forum

+     The 'Forum' is one of the pillars of the OpenStack Summit event.
+It is where the community gets together to discuss the future of OpenStack.
+     See :ref:`forum` for details.

    IRC